-Even though UCITS funds, Special Funds and foreign equivalents to Special Funds can be offered without a prospectus, other information requirements apply pursuant to the UCITS Act and the SAIFM Act.
+Even though UCITS funds, Special Funds and foreign equivalents to Special Funds can be offered without a prospectus under the Prospectus Regulation, other information requirements apply pursuant to the UCITS Act and the SAIFM Act.
 As a general rule, marketing of funds in Sweden (other than under applicable passporting regimes) requires a licence from the SFSA and triggers an obligation to make certain information (e.g. description of the investment strategy and objectives, fees, risks etc.) available to investors.
 These rules apply even if the fund interests are offered only to qualified investors and/or in a private placement (as defined below).
 AIFs that are only marketed to qualified investors are, however, not legally required to issue a Key Investor Information Document (KIID).

 Swedish laws and regulations do not provide for a definition of "private placement".
 However, the term "private placement" is commonly used to describe a restricted offer of securities to professional investors that is exempted from the duty to publish a prospectus.

-The private placement rules apply to "Qualified Investors" as defined in the Securities Market Act ("SMA").
-Qualified Investors are, broadly speaking, professional clients who are considered to be treated as professional clients or may be treated as professional clients within the meaning of Annex II of MiFiD II.
+Professional Investors are, broadly speaking, professional clients who are considered to be treated as professional clients or may be treated as professional clients within the meaning of Annex II of MiFiD II.